Multiple Linear Regression#

 So far we have only considered continuous predictor variables such as height and age, or variables not strictly continuous but can fudge to be considered as continuous variables.
 Next we will look at variables that it is harder to analyse as continuous variables, that is categorical variables.

-We will consider a categorical varible, as any scenario where the responses can be grouped into a finite number of categories or classes.
-In R this type of variable is called a factor.
+We will consider a categorical variable as any scenario where the responses can be grouped into a finite number of categories or classes.
+In R, this type of variable is called a factor.

 First, let’s consider the simplest type of categorical variable to model, one with only two options or groups.
 Sometimes this specific instance is called a binary variable.
 While in your data collection each group might have a text label to describe what the response means for that observation, for mathematical modelling we need to represent this binary variable numerically.
 This is acheived by recoding the variable such that one group is represented by 0 and one group by 1.
 With this coding it might be refered to as an indicator or dummy variable, where the 1 is used to specify the presence of some feature (like an exposure) and 0 the absence of that feature.

-We the define our regression model as we did for continuous variables.
-For example to test for a relationship between sex and weight we can use the following code:
+We then define our regression model as we did for continuous variables.
+For example, to test for a relationship between sex and weight we can use the following code:

 %%R